aliyun/terraform-provider-alicloud/website/docs/r/sls_scheduled_sql.html.markdown

 ## Timeouts

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration-0-11/resources.html#timeouts) for certain actions:
-* `create` - (Defaults to 5 mins) Used when create the Scheduled S Q L.
+* `create` - (Defaults to 5 mins) Used when create the Scheduled SQL.
-* `delete` - (Defaults to 5 mins) Used when delete the Scheduled S Q L.
+* `delete` - (Defaults to 5 mins) Used when delete the Scheduled SQL.
-* `update` - (Defaults to 5 mins) Used when update the Scheduled S Q L.
+* `update` - (Defaults to 5 mins) Used when update the Scheduled SQL.

 ## Import

-SLS Scheduled S Q L can be imported using the id, e.g.
+SLS Scheduled SQL can be imported using the id, e.g.

 ```shell
 $ terraform import alicloud_sls_scheduled_sql.example <project>:<scheduled_sql_name>